clinicalml/theanomodels/README.md

 this package defines a base model that can be inherited from.
 The base model provides functionality to (1) save weights intermittently (2) load from checkpoints (3) use common initialization schemes for matrices used in deep learning.
-The rest of the code is up to the user to specify in theano.
+The rest is up to the user to specify in theano.

 ## Defining a Model